AdityaParashar619/Delta-Demo/README.md

 # Delta-Demo
-This is our demo repositorty.
+This is our demo repository.